jeminpro/learn/web/docs/02_english/Comprehension/topics/vocabulary_context/drills.md

-# ✏️ GL Comprehension — Vocabulary in Context Drill Pack (60 Questions)
+# ✏️ Vocabulary in Context Drill Pack (60 Questions)

 **How to answer Vocabulary in Context:**
 - Read the sentence before and after.